Tush Push: Origins

 The play's origins trace back decades to the innovative coaching of Bill Snyder at Kansas State University.
 Starting around 2005, Snyder began experimenting with assisted quarterback sneaks, recognizing the potential for maximizing short-yardage efficiency.
 His approach was characteristically methodical–identifying a strategic advantage and refining it through systematic implementation.
 From 2015 to 2018, Snyder's offensive coordinator Dana Dimel played a crucial role in implementing and developing the early version of the play.
 The play and its nickname can also be traced to the Bush push, where University of Southern California quarterback Matt Leinart scored a last-second touchdown against the University of Notre Dame in 2005 thanks to a shove from teammate Reggie Bush; the NFL removed the prohibition on pushing ball-carriers the next year.

 Offensive coordinator Nick Sirianni (left) and quarterback Jacoby Brissett (right) ran an early version of the play while part of the Indianapolis Colts in 2020.
 Sirianni brought the play's concept with him when he became head coach of the Philadelphia Eagles.

 In 2018, Minnesota Vikings linebacker Anthony Barr was overheard theorizing an early version of the play, suggesting a large quarterback should be pushed from behind by one or two other large teammates during short-yardage situations.
 The Indianapolis Colts ran a variation of the play during Week 10 of the 2020 season against the Tennessee Titans, when backup quarterback Jacoby Brissett, who weighed 238 lbs, was put in the game and ran in for a touchdown at the 1-yard line.
-Nick Sirianni, their offensive coordinator at the time, joined the Philadelphia Eagles as head coach the next year.
+Nick Sirianni, their offensive coordinator at the time, would join the Philadelphia Eagles as head coach the next year.
 He later credited Brissett and Colts head coach Frank Reich for inspiring the play, along with his future Eagles offensive line coach Jeff Stoutland and their former quarterback Carson Wentz.